zhangy923/zhangy923.github.io/_news/announcement_2.md

 ---

-The paper titled 'Multi-type MOOCs Recommendation: Leveraging Deep Multi-Relational Representation and Hierarchical Reasoning' has been accepted for publication in AAAI.
+The paper titled 'Multi-type MOOCs Recommendation: Leveraging Deep Multi-Relational Representation and Hierarchical Reasoning' has been published for publication in AAAI.